There’s no denying it. Content Marketing is booming.

-With 89% of B2B marketers already creating content, and another 6% planning to follow suit in 2018, more companies than ever are generating promotional online material.
-Leading brands are investing in this approach for one simple reason; it works.
+With 89% of B2B marketers already creating content, and another 6% planning to follow suit in 2018, more companies than ever are generating content.
+Businesses are investing in this approach for one simple reason; it works.

 The Content Marketing Institute (CMI) defines content marketing as:

 “… a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action.”